mpsido/jaipur/README.md

 * There is a websocket connection between the backend and the frontend: this is how each player's screen gets updated when the other player has played.
 The websocket message contains a structure with the "game state" that is read in `readGameState` function (`Game.svelte`).

+## Do you want to participate ?

+Here are a few things that could help a lot if you want to contribute or exercise with this project.

+Some of those questions involve changes in both the backend and the frontend.

+In any case, please make a merge request and fill the form here  https://forms.gle/GMY2s6KimeTjMw5e8 to email me your remarks and questions.

+#### Easy questions:

+* can you display the current score of each player on the screen
+* can you display the number of cards left on the deck
+* you can only see the number of bonus tokens left.
+Can you display the values of the remaining bonus tokens
+* at the end of the game there is a button to restart the game, but you cannot change which player you are.
+Can you update the code in such a way that players can switch their side

+#### Intermediate questions

+* can you update the code to save the game state in a redis database (you can add a docker-compose.yml file to run the redis database locally)
+* at the end of the game there is a button to restart the game, but you cannot change which player you are.
+Can you update the code in such a way that players can switch their side
+* can you encrypt the communication between the frontend and the backend using wss (websocket with SSL encryption)

+#### Advanced questions:
+* right now there is no protection of any sort can you configure user access management using [auth0](https://auth0.com/).
+Document in a markdown file all the necessary configuration steps on auth0.
+* at the moment anyone can claim to be any player on any game room (and can see the cards in the hand of the opponent).
+Can you update the code in such a way that once a game room has a player connected he has a unique session token that identifies him (you can use a system of unguessable random id generation).
+Only the player with that token can connect to that room with that player id.
+Warning !
+Keep in mind that after a game is over in a game room you may want to switch which player you are

 ## Do you have questions ?

 If you have a question or suggestion you can reach out to me using this google form: